Todd continues recent hot streak

 Well it’s been a very strange weekend, to say the least, but they say everything comes in threes.
 Going into the sand in Q4, that was our third weird thing.
 I’ve done it a few times before but it’s been a very long time.
 Not a great way to end qualifying but we did make a three-second run.
 Our chassis is going to be all right, but our body needs to be fixed, obviously.
 We’ll get it done by Sonoma.
 Luckily, we always have a backup so we’ll be good for tomorrow.
 It’s been a tough weekend so far up on the mountain, but we’re qualified fourth and in the top half of the field.
 That’s definitely a plus and Team Patrón has been known to turn things around on race day.

 Doug Kalitta, driver of the Mac Tools Top Fuel Dragster

-Bonus Points: 2 pts.
-(Second best of the second session)
+Bonus Points: 1 pt.
+(Third best in the first session)